 Business Leadership in Health

 The business sector plays a critical role in cross-sector collaborations that build a Culture of Health.
 Corporations that invest in health signal its importance to company mission and community leadership.
 Through corporate giving, businesses contribute a significant amount of philanthropic support to a range of sectors that influence health, including education and community development.
 Investments in such sectors have the power to spur meaningful improvements in health.

-According to CECP’s—Committee Encouraging Corporate Philanthropy—Giving in Numbers report, in 2017, the median corporate contribution from a set of the U.S.’s largest companies to K–12 and higher education programs was $1.41 and $1.35 million, respectively, along with $1.48 million to community and economic development programs.
-Since 2014, the median contributions have fluctuated, with the lowest values for all three types of programs occurring in 2015.
+According to CECP’s—Chief Executives for Corporate Purpose—Giving in Numbers report, in 2020, the median corporate contribution from a set of the U.S.’s largest companies to K–12 and higher education programs was $0.9 and $0.5 million, respectively, along with $1.2 million to community and economic development programs and $3.4 to health and social service programs.
+Between 2019 and 2020, there was significant growth in the contributions to health and social service programs from reporting companies, but a reduction in contributions in other areas.
 The higher the corporate contributions, the more opportunities the U.S. has to expand or develop new programs in key sectors that drive health.

-MEDIAN CORPORATE CONTRIBUTIONS TO COMMUNITY DEVELOPMENT AND EDUCATION
+MEDIAN CORPORATE CONTRIBUTIONS TO EDUCATION, COMMUNITY DEVELOPMENT, AND HEALTH AND SOCIAL SERVICES

-TOTAL CORPORATE CONTRIBUTIONS TO COMMUNITY DEVELOPMENT AND EDUCATION
+TOTAL CORPORATE CONTRIBUTIONS TO EDUCATION, COMMUNITY DEVELOPMENT, AND HEALTH AND SOCIAL SERVICES

 Federal investment in Health in All Policies